videocoin/vivid-open/README.md

-# Video NFT Devnet
+# Video NFT Installer
+docker-compose based installer to setup video-nft contracts, wyvern-exchange contracts on a selected blockchain.
+It will help setup video nft marketplace and marketplace-ui hosting and integration with Filecoin storage exposed through nft.storage or textilehub.
 ## Quick start

 checkout the repo, get the submodules and run the docker-compose.
 ```
 git submodule update --init --recursive
 ```
-**You may see a message: fatal: No url found for submodule path 'nft-app/src/Opensea-js' in .gitmodules during the above command.
-You may ignore it for now and proceed with further steps**

 Update the docker-compose to lattest vetsion(v1.29.1)
 https://docs.docker.com/compose/install/
+### Filecoin storage setup
 Get your nft.storage or textilehub credentials and update marketplace_env.list

 https://nft.storage/